Hack the Trello UI for a Cleaner, Pleasing, Distraction-Free Web Experience

 Trello is missing a black background

-We’re given the choice of pastel colours or some default backgrounds, but black is missing.
-If I put Trello on a side monitor all day, it would be nice to have a low-light background such as black.
-A black PNG could be used as a background, but one line of CSS would solve this, right?
+We’re given the choice of pastel colors or a few default backgrounds—but not black.
+If I’m keeping Trello on a side monitor all day, I’d prefer a low-light theme like solid black.
+Sure, a black PNG could be used as a background, but really—one line of CSS could fix this, right?

 Trello black background